SeaDve/seadve.github.io/content/blog/2-browser-benchmark-comparison-2021/index.md

 ![Thumbnail](thumbnail.png)

 We all know that Google is already dominating the search engine share.
 Meanwhile, in terms of the browser market share, it is no different.
-Many browsers nowadays such as Brave and even Microsoft Edge are based on Google's open source project, Chromium.
+Many browsers nowadays such as Brave and even Microsoft Edge are based on Google's open-source project, Chromium.

 In this article, I will compare various popular web browsers.
-Four of which uses Blink/V8 as their engine while Firefox and GNOME Web (Epiphany) uses Gecko and WebKitGTK respectively.
+Four of them use Blink/V8 as their engine while Firefox and GNOME Web (Epiphany) use Gecko and WebKitGTK respectively.

 I ran eight benchmarks to test the performance of these browsers.
 I also measured the RAM usage of each browser manually using GNOME System Monitor.
 Note that if you replicate this test, your results may differ because you are probably using a different computer.